JabedWeb/JabedWeb/README.md

 ### Glad to see you here!
-I’m a full-stack designer who has turned a long time of outsourcing into a full-time career.
-Being a full-stack permits me to not as it were create client-facing websites but moreover create them with cutting edge backend support.
+I’m a full-stack engineer who has turned a long time of outsourcing into a full-time career.
+Being a full-stack permits me to not as it were create client-facing websites but too create it with cutting edge backend support.

-I specialize in building strong backends that do all the overwhelming lifting for your site.
-I adore planning frameworks that are light however capable, conveyed however synchronized, and lovely however viable.
+I specialize in building vigorous backends that do all the overwhelming lifting for your site.
+I cherish planning frameworks that are light however effective, conveyed however synchronized, and lovely however compelling.

 <br/>